ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

-# ScanBus-BR Modbus Simulator Master/Client.
+# ScanBus-BR Modbus Simulator Master/Client and Sniffer Modbus RTU.
  **For Windows and Linux**

 _The "Swiss Army Knife" of the Modbus network_.